-Morgan and Ricky have a beautiful boy named Landon, he is 1 of 10 people in the world who share the same condition as him.
+Morgan and Rikki have a beautiful boy named Landon, he is 1 of 10 people in the world who share the same condition as him.
 He is proving doctors wrong and is the sweetest addition to their family.

 Living Day to Day with a Rare Disability

-Nothing was wrong at first
+Nothing was Wrong at First

 When Landon was born, his parents had no idea he had any complications, Morgan then shared this “He was life-flighted at 6 weeks and we were told that he had only a 75% chance to live.”
 Doctors explained that they would most likely be in the hospital for several months and that Landon would need a heart transplant.

 He shocked doctors when he left the hospital in a week and still has not had a heart transplant.

 When Landon was two-and-a-half he received his official diagnosis.
 Morgan also talked about the other symptoms related to his condition.
 She said, “One issue is a problem with his heart.
 It’s called left ventricular noncompaction dilated cardiomyopathy, and it causes heart failure.”

 Rikki recalled “About every six weeks he would have something else that went wrong.
 We kept going to the hospital and they were trying to find the underlying cause.
 For a long time they couldn’t.”